Margaret Dilke

-Margaret "Maye" Dilke born Margaret Mary Smith became "Mrs. William Russell Cooke" (4 September 1857 – 19 May 1914) was a British writer and campaigner for women's rights.
+Margaret "Maye" Dilke born Margaret Mary Smith became "Mrs. William Russell Cooke" (4 September 1857 – 19 May 1914) was a British writer, suffragist and campaigner for women's rights.

 Life

 Dilke was born in 1857.
-Her parents were Martha Mary (born Dalrymple) and Thomas Eustace Smith.
+Her parents were Martha Mary and the shipping magnate and politician Thomas Eustace Smith.
+She was raised at Gosforth House, Newcastle-upon-Tyne.
 Her father owned Newcastle shipping interests and he was a Liberal MP for Tynemouth (1868–85).
 Her parents travelled widely and they were patrons of the arts and this included particularly the Pre-Raphaelites.
 She had five other sisters and they were educated at home as well as in Lausanne in Switzerland.
-Margaret also went to Orleans, where she qualified herself as a French teacher.
+Margaret also went to Orléans, where she qualified as a French teacher.